 There are other types of lace, but these are the top twenty-one varieties you will come across, with the most common or well-known being the Chantilly and the Venetian laces.

-Lace will always enhance a creation and add an air of luxury to your designs.
+Lace will always enhance creations and add an air of luxury to your designs.
 From famous wedding veils for royalty to comfortable lingerie, lace is a valuable addition to garments.